hoffmakl/reporting/README.md

 [vg.R](vg.R) shows a simple example of how to use David Gohel's officer and rvg packages to do this.
 There is also a function that you can use if you have several plots to export.

-## Knit your Rmd output to a different folder
+## Knit your Rmd output to a different folder:
 *Requires the `here` package*

 [YAML code](yaml_knitDiffFolder.Rmd) to knit your Rmd report/output to a folder other than the one your Rmd document exists in.
 Also auto-updates the date in your report and in your report filename to reflect today's date.